codewars/docs/content/languages/ocaml/recipes.md

 ## Informative assertion messages

 Default assertion messages of OCaml OUnit are usually very bad.
-OUnit assertons accept two optional, named arguments:
+OUnit assertions accept two optional arguments:
-- `~printer`, used to stringify values presented by assertion messages.
+- `~printer` defines a printer (stringifier) for compared values.
-- `~msg`, used to provide additional information about failure, if necessary.
+- `~msg` is used to provide additional information about failure, if necessary.

 With both arguments used, test output becomes more explicit: